vvr-rao/Container-on-Lambda/README.md

 Docker Container which can be deployed on AWS Lambda.
 I have tested this with a Provisioned Concurrency of 200 and exposed this as a REST API via API Gateway

+Here is my blog post explaining the details on how to host the model on Lambda and consume it from Salesforce: https://medium.com/@venkat.ramrao/deploy-your-nlp-model-on-lambda-for-use-from-salesforce-4fac91da41a8

 The code uses a pretrained NLP model to predict sentiment

 Steps to Deploy(without using serverless cli):